Smart Meter Guard Questions and Answer

 How do you block smart meter radiation?

 There are basically two technologies to block RF, “Reflective” and “Absorption”.
 Reflective essentially reflects the RF waves in another direction.
 Materials used in reflective blocking include aluminum foil and sheet metal.
 Absorption actually absorbs the RF waves into the material.
-Absorption include metal mesh and absorbing paints.
+Absorption material includes metal mesh and absorbing paints.
 The Smart Meter Guard is made of parallel lines of metal like metal screen or meshing.
 This technique is called a “Faraday” cage.

 Does aluminum foil block radiation?